Garlic is considered a vital ingredient in many cuisines around the world. It has even become a must-have item in American kitchens!

 Though technically Herbs are the leaves of the plant, while Spices come from the roots, bark, and seeds.

-While Garlic is known to have several medicinal benefits for people who eat it regularly in small amounts, it is a root vegetable and hence cannot be considered as a Herb.
+While Garlic is known to have several medicinal benefits for people who eat it regularly in small amounts, it is a root vegetable and hence cannot be considered a Herb.

 Let us know about Garlic